Eastern Java-Bali Rainforests Eastern Java-Bali Rainforests

 The climate in eastern Java and Bali is drier relative to western Java.
 Average annual rainfall ranges from 1,500 to 4,000 mm, with a four to six-month dry season.
 Thus, the lowland forests are predominantly moist deciduous, with semi-evergreen rainforest along the moister south coast.
 No single plant family dominates the forests of Java, unlike in other Asian rainforests which are dominated by trees of Dipterocarpaceae.

-yellow-throated marte.
-Image credit: Creative Commons
+A yellow-throated marten (Martes flavigula) in the wild.
+Image credit: Rushenb, Creative Commons

 The forests have a sparse canopy, and few trees exceed 25 m in height.
 Common lowland deciduous trees are Homalium tomentosum, Albizia lebbekoides, Acacia leucophloea, Acacia tomentosa, Bauhinia malabarica, Cassia fistula, Dillenia pentagyna, Tetrameles nudiflora, Ailanthus integrifolia, and Phyllanthus emblica.
 The semi-evergreen rainforests of Java are characterized by Artocarpus elasticus, Dysoxylum caulostachyum, Lansium domesticum, and Planchonia valida.
 Because so little natural lowland forests remain in Bali, the composition of natural vegetation is harder to determine, but likely comprised of Dipterocarpus hasseltii, Planchonia valida, Palaquium javense, Duabanga moluccana, Meliosma ferruginosa, and Pterospermum javanicum